Ropes & Gray Represents Ad Hoc Group of Second Lien Lenders in Financing of Healogics

 Headquartered in Jacksonville, Fla., Healogics is the nation's wound healing expert.
 Last year over 300,000 patients received advanced wound care through a network of over 600 Wound Care Centers.
 Healogics also partners with over 300 skilled nursing facilities to care for patients with chronic wounds and provides inpatient consults at more than 60 partner hospitals.

-The Ropes & Gray team was led by business restructuring partner Matthew Roose (New York) and capital solutions & special situation partner Robb Tretter (New York) and included private capital transactions counsel Milap Patel (Boston), tax partner Leo Arnaboldi III (New York), health care partner Christina Bergeron (Boston), employment, executive compensation & benefits partner Danna Kivell (New York), and litigation & enforcement partner Laura Hoey (Chicago), business restructuring counsel Benjamin Rhode (Chicago), private capital transactions associate Brian Klapow (New York) and executive compensation & benefits associate Pascal Mayer (New York).
+The Ropes & Gray team was led by business restructuring partner Matthew Roose (New York) and capital solutions & special situation partner Robb Tretter (New York) and included private capital transactions counsel Milap Patel (Boston), tax partner Leo Arnaboldi III (New York), health care partner Christina Bergeron (Boston), employment, executive compensation & benefits partner Danna Kivell (New York), and litigation & enforcement partner Laura Hoey (Chicago), business restructuring counsel Benjamin Rhode (Chicago) and executive compensation & benefits associate Pascal Mayer (New York).